jacobszmon/Git-Info-Pages/docs/10-The-Hows-and-Whys-Team-Git-Workflow/03-Forking-Workflow.md

 5. **Pushing to Remote:** Local feature branches are pushed to the forked remote.

-6. **Requesting a Remote Merge:** Pull request are initiated to request merges from the remote fork to the official upstream repository.
+6. **Requesting a Remote Merge:** Pull requests are initiated to request merges from the remote fork to the official upstream repository.

+_**NOTE:** This workflow's life cycle is similar to the branching workflow, except instead of branching, you fork the repository._

 ## Source & Additional Links